NordicHPC/envkernel/README.md

 Any unknown argument is passed directly to the `singularity exec` call, and thus can be any normal Singularity arguments.
-The most useful Singularity options are (nothign envkernel specific here):
+The most useful Singularity options are (nothing envkernel specific here):

 * `--contain` or `-c`: Don't share any filesystems by default.